DGKSK8LIFE/AwtyBOTS2020-Reveal-Planning/README.md

-# Robot Reveal Video: Required angles to be filmed
+# Robot Reveal Video: Required Angles to be Filmed

 ## Intake Filming